 Webb is a wealth of knowledge and can tell you anything about the history of the area.
 He shares his knowledge and shows us the sites as we wind along a path through the beautiful hemlock forest.
 He talks about the totem poles and longhouses and how totems are a way for the Kitselas and other first nations to tell their stories as their history isn’t written down anywhere.
 The experience at the site is hands on as Webb mentions “It’s a living cultural centre”.
 The tour of the longhouses greatly benefits from this belief as the participants can hold and touch the various items on display to get a better feel of the work that went into making them.

 We visit the Kitselas Canyon Historic site on a few of our tours.

 The lower Skeena River and the north coast is home to many weathered derelict fishing boats that have been abandoned or washed up on shore.
 They are truly a photographers paradise to capture that amazing photo unlike any other.
 Each boat has a one of kind story and history behind them from salmon fishing, gillnetting, crabbing or transportation.
 This seldom visited area has many boats lining the shores and just takes a keen eye and some tips on where to look.
 Here is our top 10 list with a couple of honorable mentions.
 If you know any specific history on any of these boats we would love to hear about them.

 To see these boats and to have a chance to get up close and personal with them check out our “Canneries of the North Coast” tour where we visit these boats and many more.

-The estuaries and coastline with sedges in the spring months are definitely cartier love necklace areas where one would begin to look for Grizzly Bears as they begin their summer long process of fattening up.
+The estuaries and coastline with sedges in the spring months are definitely areas where one would begin to look for Grizzly Bears as they begin their summer long process of fattening up.